 My doctor’s sleep hygiene advice also works wonders.
 The basic elements are changing lifestyle habits and adjusting your environment to get better rest.
 Listening to soothing sounds before bed, is just one example, like these healing mantras created by a classmate of mine from my yoga teacher training program

 Our culture seems to glorify less sleep like it’s a sign of doing more.
 But since I have slowed down my life, I have increased productivity in my waking hours.
 Even better than “doing more” is I am “being more” because I am so fully present.

 Healthy Sleeping habits can lead to good sleep.
-If interested in learning more about Sleep Hygiene then attend my Workshop and check out Yoga District’s first Sleep Hygiene series post.
+If interested in learning more about sleep hygiene then check out Yoga District’s Sleep Hygiene series.